Home Aquarium Cyanoacrylate Glue

 Strength and Durability Factors

-High tensile strength Creates strong, lasting bonds in water.
+High tensile strength Creates strong, long-lasting bonds that resist movement underwater.

 Best Practices for Applying Reef-Safe Cyanoacrylate